 Have you outgrown your home?
 If you crave more space but can’t afford to move—or love your neighborhood too much to leave—consider putting on an addition.
 Imagine your home with a new, fully remodeled kitchen – or a carpeted recreation room in the basement for the kids.
 Home improvements and upgrades not only make a space more pleasant to live in, they can also add value to your house.
 This can be especially helpful before you begin the appraisal process of your home.

-Here are 10 home improvements, and the estimated return on investment* of each project:
+Here are 10 improvements to increase home value, and the estimated return on investment* of each project:

 1. Adding a home office | 43%

 Working remotely from home is becoming increasingly popular, and many shoppers are looking for a dedicated home office.
 Upgrades could include cabinets, a built-in desk, ample power outlets and wired high-speed internet access.

 2. Upgrading kitchen | 70%